bplmaps/lmec-main-site/content/articles/welcome-emily-bowe.md

 **EB**: All the amazing outdoor public space!
 I live near Franklin Park and can't wait to run and bike through to explore while the weather is nice.
 I've also got a growing list of museums that have been recommended to me, so I'm planning out my weekends accordingly.

 That said, I'd love nothing more than if folks reading this wanted to [email me](mailto:ebowe@leventhalmap.org) their favorite spots in Boston.
-I'm building my list of things to do and would love to say hello and learn from the broader Map Center community!
+I'm building my list of things to do and would love to say hello and learn from the broader Leventhal Center community!

-{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:js956k97d/231,361,8282,6510/full/0/default.jpg" caption="An [1885 general plan of Franklin Park](https://collections.leventhalmap.org/search/commonwealth:js956k964) drawn by Frederick Law Olmstead and John Charles Olmstead from the Norman B. Leventhal Map Center Collection." >}}
+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:js956k97d/231,361,8282,6510/full/0/default.jpg" caption="An [1885 general plan of Franklin Park](https://collections.leventhalmap.org/search/commonwealth:js956k964) drawn by Frederick Law Olmstead and John Charles Olmstead from the Norman B. Leventhal Center Collection." >}}